-The good news is investors may still claim qualifying capital works deductions, including additional capital works made by themselves or a previous owner.
+The good news is residential property investors may still claim qualifying capital works deductions, including additional capital works made by themselves or a previous owner.

 According to the budget notes, existing investments will be grandfathered, which means that those who have purchased a property before 9 May 2017 may still claim depreciation under the old rules.
 The new legislation has been in force starting 1 July 2017.
 If you fall under this category, you may still claim depreciation on plant and equipment assets, regardless whether the property is new or second-hand.